raphael-ritz/eudat.accounting.client/README.rst

 the resource has been registered at https://dp.eudat.eu

 Default settings are such that only the resource id, the consumed value and its unit need to be provided.
-The default resource type is set to 'storage'.
+The default resource type is set to ``storage``.
 The full documentation of options supported is described in the next section.